Copyright Lawyer: IPEC Update

 On 8 May 2015, His Honour Judge Hacon handed down judgment in the Intellectual Property Enterprise Court (IPEC) in respect of a copyright infringement claim.

-The case provides a helpful analysis of when an inference of copying may be established; in what circumstances late applications to introduce new evidence should be allowed in IPEC; and, in circumstances where the issue of quantum (i.e. if a claimant is successful, how much should the defendant pay to them) was dealt with at the same time as liability.
+The case provides a helpful analysis of when an inference of copying may be established; in what circumstances late applications to introduce new evidence should be allowed in IPEC; and, in circumstances where the issue of quantum (i.e. if a claimant is successful, how much should the defendant pay to them) was dealt with at the same time as a liability.
 The full judgment can be found here.

 The case involved a berry design created by the Bodo Sperlein in 2001 called “Red Berry”, which was placed on various different pieces of tableware and proved to be a success.